polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 Before proceeding, you should have the following items:

-!!!note
- You may disregard these prerequisites if you only wish to purchase a core without a parachain.

 - A parachain ID
 - A chain specification
 - A registered parathread with the correct genesis, runtime, and parachain ID that matches the chain specification
 - A properly configured and synced (with the relay chain) collator

+!!!note
+    You may only consider these prerequisites if you wish to purchase a core with a parachain.

 Once the above is complete, obtaining coretime is the last step to enable your parachain to start producing and finalizing blocks using the relay chain's validator set.
 If you don't, refer to the previous tutorial: [Deploy on Paseo TestNet](todo).

 ## Purchasing Bulk Coretime

-Purchasing bulk coretime involves purchasing a core from the [Coretime Chain](../../../polkadot-protocol/architecture/system-chains/coretime.md), which has an instance of [`pallet_broker`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=\blank} (the Broker pallet).
+Purchasing bulk coretime involves purchasing a core from the [Coretime Chain](/polkadot-protocol/architecture/system-chains/coretime/){target=\_blank}, which has an instance of [`pallet_broker`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=\blank} (the Broker pallet).
 Although this can be done via sending extrinsics through a tool like Polkadot.js Apps, there are user interfaces for purchasing and managing bulk coretime:

 - [RegionX Coretime Marketplace (includes Paseo support)](https://app.regionx.tech){target=\blank}
 - [Lastic Coretime Marketplace](https://www.lastic.xyz/polkadot/bulkcore1){target=\blank}